ftvkyo/ftvkyo.github.io/content/post/009-bezier-feather.md

 ## Preface

-...

-## Background

-A while ago I got this idea to make some "organic" models for 3D-printing.
+A while ago I got an idea to create some "organic" shapes for 3D-printing.
+I learned a bunch of interesting stuff trying to do that.
+This post captures the essence of my experience.

+The post starts with an introduction to the tools I am using.
+Then I present the concept of Bézier curves.
+I provide a bunch of illustrations to make it more intuitive and fun.
+After we are familiar with both the tools and the curves, I wrap up by showing how it works in practice.

+{{< figure src=`/img/009/openscad-new-assembly.webp` caption=`The resulting model to be 3D-printed` >}}

+{{< figure src=`/img/009/feather.webp` caption=`The result of 3D-printing said model` >}}

+The post contains some maths, but understanding them should not be necessary for enjoying the content.

+## The tools

-It's something that I didn't want to try and do using Autodesk Fusion, which I used for [Hovert60 keyboard][hovert60] development.
+This project is something that I didn't want to try and do using Autodesk Fusion, which I used for [Hovert60 keyboard][hovert60] development.
 I also didn't want to boot into Windows to use Fusion every time 😅

 [hovert60]: /tags/hovert60-keyboard/